 Next | Prev | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

-This appendix gives some simplified definitions and results from the subject of finite difference schemes for numerically solving partial differential equations.
-An excellent reference on this subject is Strikwerda [514], and a recent dissertation in this area is that of Bilbao [56,57].
+This appendix gives some simplified definitions and results from the subject of finite-difference schemes for numerically solving partial differential equations.
+Excellent references on this subject include Bilbao [53,55] and Strikwerda [484].

 Subsections